 Pedestrian accidents caused by a driver’s negligence can result in serious injuries and damages.
 After such accidents, insurance companies will do everything in their power to try to limit their liability and exposure.
 In some cases, the insurance company may go so far as to deny liability altogether.

 If you have been injured in a pedestrian accident that was caused by a driver’s negligence, you may be entitled to monetary compensation for the injuries, damages, pain, and inconvenience that you have suffered.
-Contact personal injury attorney Stewart J. Guss today to receive a free consultation about your pedestrian accident case.
+Contact the Houston personal injury attorney, Stewart J. Guss today to receive a free consultation about your pedestrian accident case.